 ‘Becoming one of the Bereavement Support Workers for the Archie Foundation is a real honour.
 Supporting grief in childhood and adolescence has always been something I have been passionate about, and being there for families within the hospital and the community is a privilege.’

 You can contact Jane by email – [email protected] – or by calling 01224 550144.

 If you live within Grampian, are over the age of 18 and eligible to join the PVG Scheme and would like to help a bereaved child as they come to terms with the loss of a loved one then we’d love to hear from you!

 Take a look at the role descriptions below to see which of the two options are most appropriate to your interests and skills and if you feel you would could join our team, then please get in touch!

 Volunteer Responders: Our trained volunteers receive referrals and visit families within their own homes to provide appropriate support and guidance to the families this can include direct work with the young person/s involved.
-Download our pack here
+Download our volunteer recruitment pack to learn more:

 Fundraisers and Event Assistance: Help fundraise, raise awareness and run events in a variety of ways including; organising locally based events, information finding, etc either on a regular on one off basis.

 If you are interested please contact [email protected] or 01224 554152